menandmice/micetro_docs/index.rst

 This documentation is divided into four parts:

-1. :ref:`implementation`
+1. Install Guide
-2. :ref:`manual-introduction`
+2. User Guide
-3. :ref:`admin-overview`
+3. Admin Guide
-4. :ref:`reference`
+4. Referenct Guide

-Use the :ref:`implementation` to familiarize yourself with Micetro's architecture and installation procedures for components on different platforms.
-The :ref:`manual-introduction` covers all of Micetro's functionality. :ref:`admin-overview` is aimed at system administrators managing Micetro.
+Use the **Install Guide** to familiarize yourself with Micetro's architecture and installation procedures for components on different platforms.
+The **User Guide** covers all of Micetro's functionality.
+The **Admin Guide** is aimed at system administrators managing Micetro.

 .. tip::
   Use the search function for quickly locating the information required.